Cedar Falls

 The Look: At Cedar Falls, huge hemlocks, a picture-perfect waterfall, and craggy cliffs bring folks back from year to year.

 Interesting things to look for: One of the more popular trails is Cedar Falls.
-Visitors to the trail have said it is like stepping into an enchanted forest.
-Huge hemlocks, well-worn paths and rugged cliffs line much of the trail.
-At one time, a grist mill was located at the top of the falls where an A-frame bridge now stands.
-Look for the grist mill stone at the steps that was used to grind corn to make flour.
-If you look closely at the stream from the bridge, you can see the remnants of the old mill.
+Visitors describe it as stepping into an enchanted forest, surrounded by massive hemlocks, well-worn paths, and rugged cliffs.
+Historically, a grist mill was situated at the top of the falls, where an A-frame bridge now stands.
+If you look closely at the steps, you'll find a grist mill stone that was once used to grind corn into flour.
+From the bridge, you can also spot the remnants of the old mill in the stream below.

 Length: The path is approximately a 1/2 mile long with steps.
 It is a one-way trail system with a waterfall, bridges, and unique rock formations.